 It is also acknowledged that many hospitals get over half their income from prescribing drugs, which contributes to salaries and bonuses earned by staff.

 It is common for Chinese doctors to prescribe intravenous (IV) for minor ailments.
-If you are prescribed the IV, then you will have to sit for a few hours in a special room with many other patients, and possibly need to come back a few days to complete your treatment.
+If you are prescribed the IV, then you will have to sit for a few hours in a special room with many other patients, and possibly need to come back for several days to complete your treatment.

 IV is usually only used in the West to deliver antibiotics and other medications quickly into the bloodstream for seriously ill patients, or when patients are dehydrated from serious diarrhea or vomiting.
 Normally oral antibiotics are just as good and save time.

-Although this custom does seem to be changing in Shanghai, it is still common around most of China.
+Although this custom does seem to be changing in Shanghai, it is still common around many parts of China.
 Many people claim it is to increase revenues for doctors, but sometimes the IV can actually be a cheaper solution.

 You can always tell the doctor your time is limited, so you prefer oral medicine.
 If they insist you take the IV, however, there could be legitimate reasons.

-Huashan Hospital is one of the largest in Shanghai
+Huashan Hospital in Jingan district is one of the largest in Shanghai

-Some public Shanghai hospitals have established international VIP wards, especially for expats and wealthy locals.
+Some public Shanghai hospitals have established VIP wards, especially for expats and wealthy locals.
 Some of these are joint-ventures or in cooperation with overseas medical companies or investors.
-The first to do so was Huashan hospital, when it set up the Huashan Worldwide Medical Center in 1989.
+The first to do so was Huashan hospital in Jingan district, when it set up the Huashan Worldwide Medical Center in 1989.

 These facilities often make use of the same Chinese doctors and equipment from the public hospital they are connected to.
 They will choose, however, doctors whose English language and other skills and experience are superior.
-The nurses and other staff also speak better English than those in the main wards.
+The nurses and other staff in these VIP sections also speak better English than those in the main wards.

-You can sometimes book appointments in English over the phone, although it is sometimes difficult to dial in, so you might have to just show up and try to get an appointment in person.
+You can sometimes book appointments in English over the phone for VIP wards, although it can be difficult to dial in, so you might have to just show up get an appointment in person.

-When you go to this special section of the hospital, you will not have to wait in long lines, as they will arrange a doctor to see you quite quickly.
+When you go to the VIP section of the hospital, you will not have to wait in long lines, as they will arrange a doctor to see you quite quickly.

 If you require hospitalization, then you can get a comfortable private or semi-private room, and you will have doctors and nurses visiting you more frequently than in the standard section.

-For such special care, you will pay a lot more.
-The consultation fees for such clinics are quite similar to those at the foreign hospitals and clinics in Shanghai, and all the tests and treatments you receive will cost several times the price charged in the standard hospital section.
+For such VIP care, however, you will pay a lot more.
+The consultation fees for such VIP wards are quite similar to those at the international hospitals in Shanghai, and all the tests and treatments you use will cost several times the price charged in the standard hospital section.